 RWA is working with the community to explore different ways to promote healthy eating by increasing access and affordability to fresh fruits and vegetables

 Aquaponic Garden Classroom: Program Coordinator Juli Schroeger, along with the students in the RWA Shore Corps Program have created an indoor vertical aquaponics garden at the RISE Center.
 Aquaponic gardens are self-sustaining hydroponic systems that combine fish culture with plant production into a single, beneficial ecosystem.
-We will begin with goldfish and healthy greens.
+We begin gardening with goldfish and healthy greens.
 Check out their new blog for weekly progress.

-Teleponics Rockaway Garden: Our website developer, Chris Snyder is also in the process of creating an experimental indoor garden using simple, sustainable ways to grow fresh organic produce year-round.
+Rockaway "Teleponics" Garden: Our website programmer, Chris Snyder has created an experimental indoor hydroponics garden along with mobile technology to document and grow fresh organic produce year-round.
 The garden is in its infancy, but we are already seeing kale and Chinese cabbage and many other vegetables sprouting.
 To check out the time lapse video of the hydroponic and aquaponic gardens go to: http://www.teleponics.com/

-Food Retail Study: In partnership with Center for Health Equity at the New York City Department of Health and Mental Hygiene, undertook an evaluation of food retail options in the Rockaway community between Beach 34th Street to Beach 116th Street to better assess access to healthy food options.
+Food Mapping Retail Study: In partnership with Center for Health Equity at the New York City Department of Health and Mental Hygiene, RWA undertook an evaluation of food retail options in the Rockaway community between Beach 34th Street to Beach 116th Street to better assess access to healthy food options.
 The work was completed by the RWA Shore Corps high school interns in Summer 2016.
 This study illustrated the lack of access to healthy foods and produce.
-Please download the full report below for the in-depth findings.
+Download the full report below for the in-depth findings.